facephi/sdk-mobile-documentation/docs/ios/changelog/NFC_Component_Changelog.md

 ### Main Updates

 - Added `activeAuthenticationChallenge` to `NfcConfigurationData`.
 Allows injecting a custom challenge to validate later and protect against replay attacks.
+Added `activeAuthenticationSignature` to `NfcResult.NfcValidations`.
 - Added `onlyPACE` parameter to `NfcConfigurationData`.
 When enabled, only PACE/SAC documents are detected.
 Available from iOS ≥ 16 and requires PACE string in entitlements.
 - Improved `tagConnectionLostTimer` management.
 Previously a single timer could span multiple requests when responses were large.
 - Improved ChipAuthentication handling and `skipCA` management.